prolike/prolike.io/_events/code-cafe-march_en.md

 ### Hacke-di-hack-commit-present-repeat

-We will devide the day 2 hour sessions, one before lunch, and one after.
+We will devide the day in 2 hour sessions, one before lunch, and one after.
 After each session we will meet and present our hacking and results to each other in the café.

 Everything will be stored in git, so you will all have access to the snippets, results and examples we produce together.